Coordinates on the augmented moduli space of convex RP^2 structures

-The remainder of the proof proceeds in two cases, depending on whether $t\in\ell$ or not.
-In either case, we will show that $\widecheck{\Omega}$ is an open triangle.
-This will be a contradiction because it is easy to see that the projective automorphism group of such a triangle is virtually Abelian, so there is no injective representation $\pi_1(S)\to {\rm Aut}(\widecheck{\Omega})$ since $S$ has negative Euler characteristic.
+Using this, we will now show that $\widecheck{\Omega}$ is an open triangle.
+This will be a contradiction because it is easy to see that the projective automorphism group of such a triangle is virtually Abelian.
+Thus, since $S$ has negative Euler characteristic, there is no injective representation $\pi_1(S)\to {\rm Aut}(\widecheck{\Omega})$.